openfoodfacts/.github/docs/decisions/managing-service-dependencies.md

 ```

 As noted before, starting dependencies should only require docker, git and a bash shell, so running this command on the host should not undermine the benefit of using devcontainers.

+#### Networks

+Any services that need to be able to communicate with other services from other projects should be joined to a common, external docker network.
+The name of this network should be set in the `COMMON_NET_NAME` environment variable.

 #### Testing